tripta96/gender-predict/README.md

 ## Setup

 * In a python2 virtual environment, run `pip install -r requirements.txt` to install all project dependencies
+  * Note this project was developed on and tested on ubuntu 18.04

 ## Running

 * In the project home directory, run `python run.py` to start the application